mvkumar14/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/challenge.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+Code flow, and adherence to naming convention is what I find most important currently.
+I appreciate when people find my bugs, or point out cases where my code might not work, but I think that those things are less important.
+I imagine you look for those things very intentionally, and often go to seek help for bugs and edge cases.
+A review on the other hand is about your style, and your mental models when you code.
+When somebody points out a mistake in design, or thinking that can make you a better programmer.
+Conventions will make sure that your code will fit nicely with other people's code.
+Code flow, will help you organize yourself better when you or someone else navigates your code.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

+Containers can help us by isolating our environments.
+Computers have different "configurations".
+Now I'm not exactly certain what all the configurations of a computer are.
+I'm not even sure what kinds of variables are included in configurations, but I know that sometimes an error deep down in the environment can cause issues in high level code.
+For example I still don't have the path variable for my "default" python set properly, and when I open VScode it doesn't run python code properly.
+This is an implementation detail, that has nothing to do with what the code is attempting to do.
+You can't test the code functionality until you figure out the implementation.
+Containers allow us to give others the implementation in addition to the code.
+This is similar to how a package allows us to give somebody the entire environment (dependencies) so they don't have to install their own dependencies when they run your code.

 Answer both of these questions (baseline ~5 sentences) here in text.